jangsus1/Patch-Labeling-Study/public/tools/assets/welcome.md

-# Welcome to the Labeling Study - Tool Comparisons
+# Welcome to the Labeling Study – Tool Comparisons

-## Purpose of the Study
+## Purpose

-Thank you for participating in this labeling study!
-The goal of this study is to better understand how people identify and interact with **important areas** in visualizations to complete specific tasks or answer questions.
-Your valuable input will help improve the design of visualization systems and tools for human-computer interaction.
+Thank you for participating!
+This study explores how people annoate visualizations with certain tasks.
+Your input will help improve visualization research.

-## What to Expect

-**Carefully read the instructions before starting the annotation, as they may vary depending on the task.**

-### 1. Task Overview:
+## Study Sequence

+1. **Consent** – Review and agree to participate.
+2. **Tool Explanation** – Learn how to use the annotation tool that will be assigned to you.
+3. **Example & Main Tasks**:
+   - **2 Example Tasks** – Practice using the tool.
+   - **18 Main Tasks** – Complete actual labeling tasks.
+4. **Task Difficulty Rating** – Assess task difficulty using Likert scales.
+5. **Visualization Literacy Assessment (VLAT)** – Measure visualization skills (**will not affect payment**).
+6. **Demographics** – Answer basic demographic questions.

+## Task Overview

-- You will be presented with a visualization.
+- You will analyze a visualization and answer a question.
-- A specific question for the visualization will be provided.
-- Your goal is to follow the instructions and annotate the visualization through interaction.
+- Follow the provided instructions to annotate the visualization.
-- You must also answer the questions.

-### 2. Interactions:
-One of the three types of tools will be available in each task:
-  1. **Bubble View**: A blurry visualization will be shown initially.
-You can deblur specific areas by clicking on the screen.
-  2. **Contour Toolbox**: A toolbox will appear on the left sidebar.
-You can draw a lasso or polygon to annotate the regions.
-  3. **Grid View**: A covered visualization will be shown initially.
-You can reveal specific patches by clicking on them.
+- Each task will use one of the following tools:

-### 3. Completion:
+### Annotation Tools
-- Once you finish answering the question, click the **"Next"** button on the sidebar to proceed to the next task.
-- There are total 2 example and 20 main tasks.
+- **Bubble View** – Click to reveal areas in a blurred visualization.
+- **Contour Toolbox** – Draw regions using lasso or polygon tools.
+- **Grid View** – Click to reveal or hide patches.

-## Guidelines
+## Instructions

-- **First read the instructions in every page, as it may differ from task to task.**
+- **Carefully read instructions for each task, as they may change.**
-- Take your time to evaluate which areas are truly essential to answering the question or completing the task.
+- Take your time to focus on which area you may annotate.
-- There are no right or wrong answers—focus on what you perceive as important.
+- No right or wrong answers—just follow your intuition.
-- Failing to answer the attention-check questions more than once, your submission will be automatically rejected.
+- Repeatedly failing attention-check questions will lead to automatic rejection.

-## Contact Information
+## Contact

-If you have any questions or encounter issues during the study, please contact us at:

-**Email:** minsuk@gatech.edu
-**Institution:** Georgia Institute of Technology
+For questions, email **minsuk@gatech.edu** (Georgia Tech).

-Thank you for your time and effort!
-Your participation is invaluable to this research.
-Let's get started! 🚀
+Thank you for your participation!
+Let's get started. 🚀